 1755-1788.
-He came from an ancient Isle of Man family that later settled in Ireland.
+He came from an old Isle of Man family that later settled in Ireland.

-Christian died at Balynakill, County Waterford, Ireland in 1788.
+Captain Christian died at Balynakill, County Waterford, Ireland on Christmas Day 1787.

-His wife, Elizabeth Greene, gave birth to their only child, a daughter Olympia, in the year of his death.
+He married Elizabeth Greene, the daughter of John Greene of Tramore, in January 1785 at Waterford.
+She gave birth to their only child, a daughter Olympia, in the year of Christian’s death.